JakasaurusRex/Pygame-Workshop/README.md

 ```

 Play the game and try to think about what is wrong with it!
 At the moment, we never check if we have landed and hit the ground.
-Luckily, we setup some functionality to allow us to make a check for this.
+Luckily, we setup some functionality beforehand to allow us to make a check for this.

 ```
 if new_y_position >= self.floor_y: